LEONARD WILLIAM RUSHMORE 1893–1919

 Age 7 living at 2 Victor Cottages, Clayton Street, The Meadows, Nottingham with father William and mother Alice, sister Beatrice Alice 9 and brother Walter 5.

-Age 17, living with grandmother Mary Derbyshire and his sister Beatrice 19 at 4 Victor Cottages, Clayton Street.
-He is employed as a hosiery frame work knitter.
+Age 17, a hosiery frame work knitter, living with grandmother Mary Derbyshire and his sister Beatrice 19, both hosiery machinists, at 4 Victor Cottages, Clayton Street, Nottingham.

 Rank: Private, later promoted to Lance Sergeant